Research & Instruction

-Goal: To become familiar with the organization and operations of a Reference & Instruction Department of an academic library.
+Goal: To become familiar with the organization and operations of a Research & Instruction Department of an academic library.

 - Prospective interns must have taken one of more reference courses.

 - Due to space constraints and our desire to provide a meaningful mentorship for interns, we are unable to accommodate more than one intern each year.

 Supervisor: Kerri Odess-Harnish (email@example.com), 717-337-7018, Director of Research & Instruction

 Dates available: Gettysburg College's fall or spring semester.
 Prospective interns must be available the week prior to start of fall/spring semester for a training session of approximately fifteen hours in length.
 Weekday hours required, but some evening hours are possible on Mondays through Thursdays.

 - The intern will staff the Research Help Desk and assist students and other researchers in using the collections.

 - The intern will participate in collection development of the Reference Collection.